Dr. Harvey’s Paradigm dog food is a low-carb, low-glycemic ingredient, dehydrated base mix for raw dog food.

 - Simply use the scoop to measure out the amount of Paradigm you need for your pup.

-- Add the suggested amount of hot water, then let it sit for 5-8 minutes.
+- Add the suggested amount of hot water (or bone broth), then let it sit for 5-8 minutes.
 That gives it plenty of time to fully rehydrate.

 - Once it’s fully rehydrated, you can add your choice of cooked, seared or raw protein and oil.